-The Power Lift/Lower Control switch is located on the bedroom nightstand (some models may be equipped with a switch on each nightstand for your convenience).
+The Power Lift/Lower Control switches are located near the bedroom nightstand on each side of the bed for your convenience.

-Power Lift/Lower Control Switch (Located on Bedroom Nightstand) -Typical View
+Power Lift/Lower Control Switch (Located near bedroom nightstand) -Typical View

 - Press the control switch UP to raise the head of the bed. - Press the control switch DOWN to lower the head of the bed.